ymotton/EntroTester/README.md

 ## Installation

-The packages `EntroBuilder`, `EntroTester` and their dependency `FARE` are currently hosted on the following feed: [http://www.myget.org/F/entrotester/](http://www.myget.org/F/entrotester/)
+The packages [`EntroBuilder`](https://www.nuget.org/packages/EntroBuilder/), [`EntroTester`](https://www.nuget.org/packages/EntroTester/) and their dependency [`FARE`](https://www.nuget.org/packages/Fare/) are hosted in the NuGet Gallery.

-Add it to your NuGet package sources as explained in the [myget docs](http://docs.myget.org/docs/how-to/register-myget-feeds-in-visual-studio "myget docs").

-Then install either package from the package manager console.
+To install the packages from the package manager console.
 (EntroTester automatically includes EntroBuilder)

     Install-Package EntroBuilder